Sanjanaa30/sp-assignment-3/README.md

         6. Run two WRITEs quickly and show second waits on WRLOCK.

-Client Operations & Real-Time Notifications
+  3) Client Operations & Real-Time Notifications

-Part 3 adds an interactive client that supports:
-Reading files from the server (cat equivalent) Writing/editing files using a simple line-based editor (nano-like) Real-time notifications when a file is already being edited by another client The server sends custom protocol messages to notify clients when a write lock is unavailable.
+        1. Reading files from the server (cat equivalent)
+        2. Writing/editing files using a simple line-based editor (nano-like)
+        3. Real-time notifications when a file is already being edited by another client
+        4. The server sends custom protocol messages to notify clients when a write lock is unavailable.

          Build (Part 3 Client)
-gcc -o server server.c -pthread gcc -o client_ops client_ops.c
+         gcc -o server server.c -pthread
+         gcc -o client_ops client_ops.c

          Run (Part 3)
          ./server

          In another terminal:
          ./client_ops

          Client Operations
          When running client_ops, select:
          Read file – prints file contents from the server Write/edit file – opens a simple editor

           Type text line by line
           :wq → save and quit
           :q! → quit without saving

           Real-Time Write Notifications
           If a client requests write access while another client is editing the same file:
           The server sends a notification:
           NOTIFY BUSY <filename>

           The client displays:
           [Notification] <filename> is currently being edited by another client.
           Once the file becomes available, the server sends:
           OK WRITE <filename>
           and the client can begin editing.